 Claims History

-A clean claims history over 3-5 years typically results in lower premiums.
-Faulty repair claims and fire claims are weighted heavily by underwriters and will increase your premium.
+A clean claims record over three to five years earns lower premiums.
+Faulty repair claims and fire incidents are weighted heavily by underwriters and will push your premium higher at renewal.

 🛡️